So, what do you do if your contractor has jumped ship?

 Once the renovation is progressing smoothly again, then perhaps you can take on dealing with your former contractor.
 They had a contract and obligation to complete a job for you, and they should have fullfilled their responsibility of making you a satisfied customer.

-Dealing with Your Old Contractor
+How to Deal With Your Old Contractor

 When communicating with your old contractor, make sure to record all your correspondences.
-Letters should have return receipts, for one.
-You may need these later on.

 If your contract has an arbitration clause, meaning that a neutral third party will hear the evidence to assist in making a binding decision, utilize that.
 You can also approach the Better Business Bureau and request a mediation.
 If this doesn’t work, you can file a complaint with your state contractors licensing board or reach out to your local consumer protection office.
 If the contractor is truly in the wrong, you’ll be doing the community a benefit by calling attention to the company's unprofressionalism.